antonvw/wex/CONTRIBUTING.md

 ## Analyse it

-At github some code analysers will do this, it is also possible to do some local checks:
+At GitHub some code analysers will do this, it is also possible to do some local checks:

 - codespell.sh